 Through the years, my son has become a real train enthusiast, moving beyond just playing with his toy trains to actually taking an interest in real ones no matter where they are.
 He loves to go to the local train station for train spotting (patiently waiting for trains so he can write down the train numbers as they pass), checking out boxcar trains at a local playground and taking the metro any chance he gets.
 For ages he has wanted to take a weekend train journey from Los Angeles to somewhere….anywhere!

 When Visit Oceanside approached us about a stay there, it seemed like the perfect opportunity to try out the train for a weekend getaway.
-Turns out, Oceanside, California is an ideal weekend escape from the hustle and bustle of LA traffic, especially for train loving families.
+Turns out, there are a ton of things to do in Oceanside, Ca and it’s the ideal weekend escape from the hustle and bustle of LA traffic, especially for train loving families.

 Getting There, By Train